erasys/backend-trial-task/README.md

 ## Task 3 (BONUS) - Checking for compromised passwords

-Extend the script you produced for Task 2 to include a check that marks passwords as invalid if they have been compromised in the past.
-An API providing you this information is already provided (see the next paragraph).
+Extend the script you produced for Task 2 to include a check that uses a second API which tells you if passwords have been compromised in the past.
+This second API is already provided (see the next paragraph).

 ### Using the compromised password API